funkelab/motile_napari_plugin/README.md

 [![codecov](https://codecov.io/gh/funkelab/motile-napari-plugin/branch/main/graph/badge.svg)](https://codecov.io/gh/funkelab/motile-napari-plugin)
 [![napari hub](https://img.shields.io/endpoint?url=https://api.napari-hub.org/shields/motile-plugin)](https://napari-hub.org/plugins/motile-plugin)

+The full documentation of the plugin can be found [here](https://funkelab.github.io/motile_napari_plugin/).

 A plugin for tracking with [motile](https://github.com/funkelab/motile) in napari.
 Motile is a library that makes it easy to solve tracking problems using optimization by framing the task as an Integer Linear Program (ILP).